 What are the rest of the kids doing?
-How can you keep your students occupied with meaningful independent work (and out of your hair!) while you are doing your guided reading lessons?
-Learn about ways to effectively manage your students’ independent time.
+How can you keep your students independently engaged in meaningful literacy while you teach guided reading lessons?
+Learn about ways to set up and effectively manage your students’ independent time.
 (Grades K–2)

-Literacy Footprint (LFP) lessons are designed to be a footprint, not a blueprint.
+Literacy Footprints (LFP) lessons are designed to be a footprint, not a blueprint.
 Learn how to make your lessons more powerful by using assessment data and student observations to modify your LFP lesson plans in ways that will foster students’ accelerated progress.
-(For Grades K–2 teachers using LFP lessons)
+(For Grades K–2 teachers using Literacy Footprints lessons)

-In The Next Step Forward in Guided Reading, Jan lays out a powerful lesson framework she calls Pre-A, for students who come to school with a meager knowledge of letters and limited book experience.
+The Next Step Forward in Guided Reading lays out a powerful lesson framework called Pre-A, for students who come to school with a meager knowledge of letters and limited book experience.
 If you have students in your classroom who know fewer than 40 upper- and lowercase letters, this session will help you quickly accelerate their literacy progress.
-(For teachers working with beginners)
+(Grades K-1)

-Learn how to use picture books and short passages to model explicit, inquiry-based lessons to support comprehension growth that students can apply to their guided reading and independent reading.
-(Grades 2–6)
+Learn how to use picture books to model explicit, inquiry-based lessons to support comprehension growth that students can apply to their guided reading and independent reading.
+(Grades K–6)

 THE CLOSEST AIRPORT is Bradley International Airport (BDL), located in Windsor Locks, CT.
 This airport is approximately 55 minutes from the Institute site.